SkylineCommunications/dataminer-docs/release-notes/DxMs/supportassistant_change_log.md

 #### 30 October 2024 - Enhancement - SupportAssistant 1.7.1 - Include SLAutomation_BAK.txt in file offloads [ID_41281]

-From now on the SLAutomation_BAK.txt file is included in the file offloads, so DataMiner restarts are covered.
+From now on, the SLAutomation_BAK.txt file is also included in the file offloads.

 #### 30 October 2024 - Enhancement - SupportAssistant 1.7.1 - Temporary file location changed [ID_41281]